canriquez/rails_capstone_lessons_lab/README.md

 ## Customer Story

     - The user logs in to the app, only by typing the email .
 Additional feature implemented: password is an additional feature (demo password: password)

     3. The logged-in user is presented with a profile page that includes:
         a.
 Bookings ("all my transactions")
             - Inside bookings two taps hell to show
         b.
 All Course
         d.
 Additional feature: All students

-	4. When logged-in user opens "My billable bookings" page
+    4. When a logged-in user opens "My billable bookings" page
         a.
 Total amount of booked minutes are displayed on top
             i.
 Additional feature: All equivalent revenue also displayed
         b.
-A list of all transactions created by logged-in user is displayed (sorted by most recent)
+A list of all transactions created by a logged-in user is displayed (sorted by most recent)
         c.
 Each transaction displays:
             i.
 Student name (name),
             ii. minutes-amount and date,
             iii. equivalent price per session
-			iv. icon of the Course(group) it belongs to.
+            iv. icon of the Course (group) it belongs to.
         d.
 An action button "Add new booking" is displayed

     5. When logged-in user opens "My non-billable booking" page
         a.
-A list of all transactions that are created by a logged-in user but not assigned to any course (group), or student (user) sorted by most recent transaction (diagnostics session - needs analysis - non billable)
+A list of all transactions that are created by a logged-in user but not assigned to any course (group), or student (user) sorted by the most recent transaction (diagnostics session - needs analysis - nonbillable)
         b.
 The design of the page is similar to the "My billable bookings"

     6. When a logged-in user opens the "All Courses " page:
         a.
 A list of all courses is displayed in alphabetical order.

         b.
-Each course display its icon, name and record creation date.
+Each Course displays its icon, name and record creation date.

     7. When logged-in user opens the "Course transactions" page:
         a.
-A list of all transactions that belong to that course are displayed.
+A list of all transactions that belong to that Course are displayed.
         b.
 The design of the page is similar to the "All my bookings".
 Besides the information that appears in All my Bookings page, each booking displays the name of the author of the transaction.

-	8. When logged-in user opens "create new course" or "Add new transaction" page
+    8. When a logged-in user opens "create a new course" or "Add new transaction" page
         a.
 A form with all necessary fields is displayed.
-		b.
-It's not in the given design, but you should make the effort to follow the same style of the other pages.

     9. At the end  extend your MVP app with one simple feature of your choice
         a.
 Add feature: For create a new course, the following data should be provided
             i.
 Course name
             ii.
 Price per session
             iii.
 Session length

     10. Additional feature: Signing up students to courses:
         a.
-Only a professor can enroll students in a  courses.
+Only a professor can enroll students in courses.
         b.
 Sign-up student button is available only on the "course transactions page"
         c. "add a new transaction" will be shown on the "course transaction page"
             i.
-Transaction can be created only for students signed up into the course.
+A transaction can be created only for students signed up into the Course.

-	11. Additional features :Signup of students page
+    11. Additional features:Signup of students page
         a.
 Students will be created only by teachers.
 Fields will include.
             i.
 Name
             ii.
 Email
             iii.
 Role: student
 Optionally: assign course

 ## Environment set up requirements